concretecms-community-store/community_store_paypal_checkout/README.md

 Paypal Checkout payment method for Community Store for Concrete CMS

-Requires version 2.5+ of Community Store and PHP8.1+
+Requires version 2.5+ of Community Store and PHP8.1+ (a PHP7.4 compatible version is available, see release notes)

 This method supports Paypal (and card payments through Paypal) directly within the checkout page.